 I glanced around the bathroom to see if any one was there.
 It was empty.
 I looked at the pale walls and the smudged mirror.
 I saw the little sign with the cleaning schedule over the overflowing trash can.
 And then it hit me.
 Two Lines.
 Pregnant.

 The image of the lines burrowed into my mind and I started to cry.
 “Who are you?
 What is your story?
 Why are you taking the test here at the grocery store instead of the home of a family member or a dear friend?”

 The two lines dug deeper into my soul and I cried harder.
 “Are you safe?
 Do you have someone who really loves you?”
 In that moment, I tried to believe that you were a thirty-something-year-old woman.
 You were just too excited to wait to get home to start the test.
 Glancing around the room though, I knew that probably wasn’t the case.
 You had taken the test in the grocery store bathroom.
 Maybe you had a friend with you.
 Maybe you were alone.
 Either way, you had waited the three minutes for the results and then left the stick on the counter.
 “Where did you go?
 Are you safe?
 Do you have someone who really loves you?”

-The image of the two lines has haunted me.
-I’ve seen it in my mind multiple times over the last two months.
-I’ve prayed for you.
-I’ve given money to charity.
+The image of the two lines has haunted me the last two month.
+I keep thinking about it.
+I’ve prayed for you my unknown sister.
+I’ve given money to charity that helps woman in hopes that they will somehow help you.
 I’ve prayed again.
 I hope that you are okay.
 The image of the lines has burrowed into my heart.
 Two Lines.
 Pregnant.

 Your story matters.
 You matter.
 Please believe that.